-A PIA is a systematic assessment of an activity that identifies the impact the activity might have on the privacy of individuals, and sets out recommendations for managing, minimising or eliminating that impact.
-A PIA addresses all Australian Privacy Principles and addresses community expectations.
+A privacy impact assessment (PIA) is a systematic assessment of an activity that identifies the impact the activity might have on the privacy of individuals, and sets out recommendations for managing, minimising or eliminating that impact.
+A PIA addresses all Australian Privacy Principles (APPs) and addresses community expectations.

 The systematic reviews undertaken by our Ethics Committee of privacy aspects associated with the establishment of AIHW data collections and applications for research projects meet the requirements of a PIA, as they address APP compliance and community expectations.